dbosoft/YaNco/README.md

 **.NET**

-The library requires .NET Framework >= 4.7.1 or .NET Core 3.1.
+The library requires .NET Framework >= 4.7.1 or .NET Core 2.0 or higher.
 Supported platforms: Windows, Linux and MacOS.